Dronec/Keyring4/docs/index.md

 ![USB](./assets/UsbDialog.png)

-The device first asks for the PIN again before starting the USB session.
+The device asks for your PIN before starting the USB session.

-After successful PIN verification:
+After PIN verification:

-- The device switches into USB mass storage mode
+- it switches to USB mass storage mode
-- The user sees a USB drive containing `password.csv` and `wifi.txt`
+- you see a drive with `password.csv` and `wifi.txt`
-- The screen shows an import summary and action buttons
+- the screen shows summary info and action buttons

 Session buttons: